 The on-line testimony database created for the purposes of the project provides access to the Second World War accounts of Polish citizens, who suffered immense hardship at the hands of the German and Soviet totalitarian regimes.
 These depositions reflect the personal experiences of thousands of Polish victims of totalitarian crimes, and also of their families and loved ones.

 The majority of the accounts available on our portal are witness depositions made by Polish nationals who following the War testified before the Main Commission for the Investigation of German Crimes in Poland.
-On 17 September 2017, we shall commence the regular publication of testimonies relating to Soviet crimes, which were submitted by soldiers from General Anders’ Army and civilians who escaped the Soviet Union.
+On 17 September 2017, we commenced the regular publication of testimonies relating to Soviet crimes, which were submitted by soldiers from General Anders’ Army and civilians who escaped the Soviet Union.
 On 27 September 2018 we published a large number of accounts of Polish citizens who aided Jews during the Second World War.
 On 12 April 2019, we released testimonies regarding the Katyn massacre.
 Chronicles of Terror works to further knowledge of the dual occupation of Poland and memorialize the victims of Nazi and Soviet totalitarianism.

 Polish history in the global memory